xnkhi/duatsite/src/content/docs/overview/interface.md

 ## The Basics

-The mizOS user interface, or i3, consists of 2 main parts.
+i3 consists of 2 main parts.
 The desktop, and the top bar.

 The desktop consists of your wallpaper, and is where application windows are displayed.